 When we hear the word “argument”, we tend to think of a confrontational argument between two or more people, with bickering, defensiveness, and increased negative emotions.
 This is only one kind of argument -- not the kind we will be focusing on in this book.
-In the more general sense, an argument is an attempt to persuade someone of something by giving reasons to accept a given conclusion.
+In a more general sense, an argument is an attempt to persuade someone of something by offering reasons to accept a given conclusion.
 We make and hear arguments every day and often do not recognize them.
 We are constantly being bombarded with persuasion and led to conclusions, without being consciously aware.
 Sometimes the persuasion is very subtle, sometimes the reasons are implied, and sometimes the conclusion is assumed.
 For the purpose of this book, we just need to be able to recognize arguments when we hear them or make them.

 An argument is made up of premises and a conclusion.
 The premises can also be referred to as reasons, supporting evidence, or claims.
 At times, our examples are just propositions or assertions -- a statement to be accepted.